 The emergence of electric power supply systems that replace conventional lead batteries with electric double layer capacitors and lithium-ion batteries is enhancing fuel economy through the recovery of larger quantities of braking energy and the expansion of the amount of drive assist energy.
-Moreover, the growing shift toward adopting a 48 V power supply voltage, most prominent in Europe and China, suggests that further enhancements, such as improving the transmission efficiency by switching from a belt to a gear drive to increase fuel efficiency, will continue to be applied to electric equipment for charging systems.
+In conjunction with technological advances such as reducing semiconductor power loss, the adoption of a 48 V power supply voltage (mild hybrid) is becoming increasing common, especially in Europe.
+Electric equipment for charging systems remains a major product category that supports the spread of electrification.